yonicd/sinew/README.md

 ### makeDictionary

 This function takes the idea of roxygen templates, but repurposes their use.
-It creates an R file of all the unique roxygen parameter fields in a package R subdirectory.
+It creates an R file of all the unique roxygen2 parameter fields in a package R subdirectory.
 This serves a few functions:

   - Creates a general template for regular use with Roxygen2
   - Simple way to check that there are no redundant parameter descriptions and that they are consistent.